AyHa1810/debian-rootfs/README.md

 #### WARNING: not finished lmao
 debian-rootfs generator using debootstrap <br />
 maybe multistrap idk <br />
-project is fucked up ofc
+project is fucked up ofc <br />
+so either ~~contribute to this shit~~ help me and teach stuff or get the fuck outta here my brain hurts now <br />
+*me apology for bad behaviour sorri*

 Work in progress :P